The heated national debate on immigration often brings up the question of why undocumented immigrants didn’t enter the U.S. legally.

 1) There are many different categories of visas, and some of the main ones are family-based immigration visas, employment-based visas, and visas for refugees and those seeking asylum.
 This story focuses on the family-based visa process because of its relevance to the undocumented immigration of families.

 2) When applying for a family-based visa, a U.S. citizen or a lawful permanent resident can apply for family in two categories: immediate relatives and those who fall into the preference system.
 There is no numerical limit for the number of visas issued for immediate relatives, which refers to spouses, unmarried minor children, and parents.
 For those who fall into the preference system, there is a total limit of 226,000 visas given out each year, for the whole world.
-This includes other family like the brothers, sisters, and adult children of the U.S. system or lawful permanent resident sponsoring the application.
+This includes other family like the brothers, sisters, and adult children of the U.S. citizen or lawful permanent resident sponsoring the application.

 3) According to the Pew Research Center, it is estimated that, as of 2015, there are approximately 11 million undocumented immigrants in the United States.
 According to a 2014 study by the Pew Research Center, there are 210,000 unauthorized immigrants in Nevada.
 That means 7.2 percent of Nevada's population is undocumented, which is the highest percentage for any state.

 4) The time it takes to be granted a visa depends on each person's individual situation.
 Looking at the U.S. Department of State visa bulletin for December and using Mexico as an example, those in the first preference category are unmarried sons and daughters of U.S. citizens.
 The applications being processed right now for people in this group were filed in April of 1996.